Washington, D.C., (January 21, 2020)

 About the American Organization for Nursing Leadership

-As the national professional organization of more than 10,000 nurse leaders, the American Organization for Nursing Leadership (AONL) is the voice of nursing leadership.
+As the national professional organization of more than 11,000 nurse leaders, the American Organization for Nursing Leadership (AONL) is the voice of nursing leadership.
 Our membership encompasses nurse leaders working in hospitals, health systems, academia and other care settings across the care continuum.
 Since 1967, the organization has led the field of nursing leadership through professional development, advocacy and research that advances nursing leadership practice and patient care.
-AONL is a subsidiary of the American Hospital Association.
+AONL is an affiliate of the American Hospital Association.
 For more information, visit AONL.org.